doda-s/doda-s/README.md

 - [Godot Experimentals 3D](https://github.com/doda-s/godot-experimentals-3d) — Sandbox project to experiment and prototype mechanics using **Godot Engine 3D**.
 - [Godot Experimentals 2D](https://github.com/doda-s/godot-experimentals-2d) — Sandbox project to experiment and prototype mechanics using **Godot Engine 2D**.
-- [JPG2 Project](https://github.com/doda-s/jpg2-project) — A game development project.
+- [JPG2 Project](https://github.com/doda-s/jpg2-project) — A game development project for a college assignment.
 Its goal is to make learning for law students less overwhelming and more interactive.

 <hr width="45px">